Toyota GR Supra: Super GT

 Toyota announced the use of the Toyota Supra in the Japanese Super GT racing series from 2020 onward for Toyota Gazoo Racing.
+As of 2024, the GR Supra GT500 has won 18 races and 3 championships, and the GR Supra GT300 has won 8 races and 1 championship in their first 5 seasons in the Super GT Championship.

 The GR Supra GT500 is used for the top class in the championship racing series, the GT500 class, alongside the GR Supra GT300 in the GT300 class.
 It has been used from the 2020 racing series onward for Toyota Gazoo Racing, replacing the Lexus LC500 GT500 and Toyota 86 MC (GT300).
 The GR Supra GT500 features a 670 hp 2.0-litre Toyota RI4A turbo four-cylinder engine, while the GR Supra GT300 features the 5.4-litre 2UR-GSE V8 engine according to JAF-GT GT300 regulations.
-As of 2022, the GR Supra GT300 has won 6 races, and the GR Supra GT500 has won 8 races in their first 3 seasons in the Super GT Championship.

-In the 2021 Super GT Series, the Toyota Supra GT500 raced by TGR Team au Tom's won the 2021 championship in the GT500 class, driven by Yuhi Sekiguchi and Sho Tsuboi.
+In the 2021 Super GT Series, the Toyota GR Supra GT500 raced by TGR Team au TOM'S won the 2021 championship in the GT500 class, driven by Yuhi Sekiguchi and Sho Tsuboi.
 The team overcame a 16-point deficit in the final round of the season to win the championship.

+The 2023 Super GT Series resulted in championship victories for the Toyota GR Supra in both classes.
+The GR Supra GT500 raced by TGR Team au TOM'S won the championship in the GT500 class, driven by Sho Tsuboi and Ritomo Miyata, while the GR Supra GT300 raced by Saitama Green Brave won the championship in the GT300 class, driven by Hiroki Yoshida and Kohta Kawaai.

+Again in 2024, TGR Team au TOM'S won the championship in the GT500 class for a consecutive year, with drivers Sho Tsuboi and Ritomo Miyata.

 NASCAR

 On 5 July 2018, Toyota Gazoo Racing announced that the Supra will race in the 2019 NASCAR Xfinity Series.
 The new Supra made its NASCAR debut in February 2019.

 On February 23, Christopher Bell of Joe Gibbs Racing scored the Supra's first NASCAR win at Atlanta.
 The Supra has since won six out of the first 11 races of the 2019 season, including three from part-time driver Kyle Busch.
 At the end of the 2021 season, Daniel Hemric drove his Supra to his first win at Phoenix to claim the championship.
 In the 2022 NASCAR Xfinity Series, Ty Gibbs drove his Supra to 7 wins, claiming his first series championship.